gene-git/Arch-mkpkg/README.md

 use *mkpkg_depends* instead.
 If this variable is used, the packages listed in *makedepends* will not be used.

 This is perhaps most useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.
+Do we really need to rebuild a package when tool chain changes?
+Sometimes yes; as an example whenever there toolchain is updated, I always rebuild my kernel packages and test.

 Majority of packages are built against shared libraries which are usually less of a problem of course.